ACCESS-NRI/system-tools/README.md

 ## Supported tools

+### ncdu
-* `ncdu` : [NCurses Disk Usage](https://dev.yorhel.nl/ncdu) is a disk usage analyzer with a text-mode user interface.
+[NCurses Disk Usage (NCDU)](https://dev.yorhel.nl/ncdu) is a disk usage analyzer with a text-mode user interface.
 It is designed to find space hogs on a remote server where you don’t have an entire graphical setup available, but it is a useful tool even on regular desktop systems.
 Ncdu aims to be fast, simple, easy to use, and should be able to run on any POSIX-like system.

+### gh
-* `gh` : [GitHub CLI](https://cli.github.com) is GitHub on the command line.
+[GitHub CLI (gh)](https://cli.github.com) is GitHub on the command line.
 It brings pull requests, issues, and other GitHub concepts to the terminal next to where you are already working with git and your code.

+### openssh
-* `openssh` : [OpenSSH](https://www.openssh.com/) is the premier connectivity tool for remote login with the SSH protocol.
+[OpenSSH](https://www.openssh.com/) is the premier connectivity tool for remote login with the SSH protocol.
 It encrypts all traffic to eliminate eavesdropping, connection hijacking, and other attacks.
 In addition, _OpenSSH_ provides a large suite of secure tunneling capabilities, several authentication methods, and sophisticated configuration options.
 The OpenSSH suite consists of the following tools:
   - Remote operations are done using `ssh`, `scp`, and `sftp`.
   - Key management with `ssh-add`, `ssh-keysign`, `ssh-keyscan`, and `ssh-keygen`.
   - The service side consists of `sshd`, `sftp-server`, and `ssh-agent`.

+> [!WARNING]
+> OpenSSH system-tool was added primarily for [git signing on Gadi](https://github.com/ACCESS-NRI/dev-docs/wiki/Git-and-Github#sign-commits-on-gadi).
+> For all other use cases, we recommend using Gadi's system OpenSSH distribution, as ACCESS-NRI has not tested or validated this library configuration for security compliance.

 ## How to use